SimonTrecca/LVNAI/README.md

 - [Models](#models)

 ## Introduction
 LVNAI is a voice-powered note-taking application designed to automatically create structured and proper notes from audio recordings.
 By running inference on a local large language model (LLM), LVNAI transforms raw audio into concise and well-organized notes.
+This is by no measure state of the art, and it's just a fun project to help me in note-taking.

 ## Features
 - **Automatic Note Creation:** Converts audio recordings into structured text notes.